oltaback/MECA-482-futura-pendulum/README.md

 # 4. Simulation

 The Matlab code showcased previously took heavy influence from the Quanser resource provided and helped guide us to create our simulation model.
-Initally, the base model constraints of the system, motor, and electronics were implemented.
+Initially, the base model constraints of the system, motor, and electronics were implemented.
 These control variables were to be tied to Simulink and Coppelia models to run the control system.
 However, the errors in our initial Matlab code prevented the group from expanding on these results.

-The figure below displays our Simulink that coincides with our writen Matlab code from previous section.
+The figure below displays our Simulink that coincides with our written Matlab code from previous section.

 ![image](https://user-images.githubusercontent.com/103209385/167558207-1916dad6-f06a-4ce7-a109-fccf4dbc34c6.png)